 Short-Term and Open-ended Therapy for Individuals

-Life can be challenging and there may be times when we find ourselves out of control, struggling to cope and in emotional pain.
-Therapy can help you to understand your feelings, thoughts and what you are experiencing in a non-judgemental and confidential space.
-Often behaviours or modes of being that have been useful in the past are no longer serving us well in our current lives.
-Therapy can be a space to develop awareness into that which is keeping us stuck.
+Therapy is a place and relationship where you don’t have to pretend to be okay, you don’t have to be anything for anyone.
+So often we can live our lives without questioning our beliefs, assumptions, values, or giving space to our feelings and needs.
+I will help you to understand your feelings, thoughts, behaviours and what you are experiencing in a non-judgemental and confidential space.
+Often behaviours or modes of being that have been useful in the past, are no longer serving us well in our current lives.
+Therapy can be a space to understand why we might be feeling and behaving the way we currently are and develop awareness into that which is keeping us stuck, in order to stop self-sabotaging behaviours or unhealthy patterns of relating to self and others.
 Through the re-examination of the roles we may be adopting in relation to ourselves, others and the world, our choices and beliefs, a new perspective and understanding into ourselves and our difficulties can be reached.
 This new understanding and awareness can increase our sense of freedom, with new choices and possibilities arising, and a sense of clarity in how to move forward and live a more fulfilling life.
 More than anything I hope to provide a space in a relaxed environment, where you can be truly yourself, without fear of judgement, expectations or demands being put upon you.

-I am a BACP registered existential-phenomenological counsellor, and I am also in my final stages of completing a five year Doctorate in Counselling Psychology.
-This doctorate is recognised by the accrediting bodies of BACP, UKCP, BPS and HCPC.
-Consequently, I have trained in psychodynamic approaches, CBT, mindfulness-based approaches, integrative models, and this informs my main mode of practice of existential-phenomenological therapy.
+I am a Chartered Psychologist having successfully completed a Doctorate in Counselling Psychology and Psychotherapy.
+I have full clinical membership with the accrediting organisations of BPS and HCPC.
+I also have full clinical membership as an accredited existential-phenomenological psychotherapist with the BACP.
+I have trained in integrative models, mindfulness-based approaches, psychodynamic approaches, CBT, and this informs my main mode of practice of existential-phenomenological therapy.
 I have also had training on human sexuality, ethics, social and cultural factors, couples therapy, family and systemic therapy, leadership training, group therapy training, critical psychopathology and diagnosis, life span and supervision training.
 I take the view that each client has unique needs and therefore I do not subscribe to one set theory or model and take a personalised and strongly relational approach.
 Research shows that the therapeutic relationship is the most important factor for change and accordingly I put great emphasis on the relational dynamics.
 It is essential that you find a therapist that you feel comfortable with, so please do not hesitate to contact me with any questions or book an initial consultation, with no obligation to continue.

-The majority of my experience has been gained working as a Clinical Lead for an organisation called EASE Wellbeing.
-This is within primary care in London and Oxfordshire and implements a short-term goal-oriented model for adults with anxiety and depression.
-I conduct all psychological assessments, together with robust risk assessments, client allocations and referrals at two GP practices.
-I conducted individual supervision with two trainees at EASE Wellbeing and have weekly group and individual supervision myself.
-I am involved in clinician training and new business developments, as well as attending conferences and research.
+The majority of my experience has been gained working as a Clinical Lead and Supervisor for an organisation called EASE Wellbeing.
+This organisation is operational within GP practices in primary care of the NHS in both London and Oxfordshire and implements a short-term goal-oriented model for adults with anxiety and depression.
+I used to conduct all psychological assessments, together with robust risk assessments, client allocations and referrals at two GP practices, before taking up a supervisory role and overseeing other clinicians’ clinical work across the service.
+I have extensive experience delivering the full intervention and in conducting individual and group supervision with clinicians at EASE Wellbeing.
+I have conducted a significant body of research into this intervention, therefore assisting in the development of the therapeutic protocol and clinical training, as well as attaining new business.

-I have also experienced working in a longer term format within the charity Mind (two years) and in private practise with adults and with adolescents in secondary schools with the charity Place2Be.
+I have also experienced working in a longer term format (up to two year therapeutic contracts) within the charity Mind and with adolescents (12-16 years of age) in secondary schools with the charity Place2Be.